blytkerchan/blytkerchan.github.io/_posts/2017-03-04-writing-unmaintainable-code-in-five-easy-steps.markdown

 ---
 author: rlc
+categories:
+- Software Development
 comments: true
 date: 2017-03-04 20:26:12+00:00
 layout: post
-title: Writing unmaintainable code in five easy steps
-wordpress_id: 4154
 tags:
 - design patterns
 - maintainability
 - programming
 - rants
+title: Writing unmaintainable code in five easy steps
+wordpress_id: 4154
 ---

 I have recently had to modify some code that, to say the least, was very hard to maintain -- or refactor, for that matter.